-All applications for admission to the respiratory care program are welcomed.
-Students are selected based on criteria that evaluate the student's ability to successfully complete the program.
-During the application process, the College does not practice or condone discrimination in any form on the grounds of race, color, national or ethnic origin, religion, sex, age, marital status, veteran status, or disability to the extent required by law.
+Applications are evaluated when all required documents are received by the College.
+Students are selected based on criteria that evaluate the student's ability to successfully complete the program, as outlined below.
+During the application process, the College does not practice or condone discrimination in any form as described in the College's Non-discrimination Policy.